ahanapradhan/ahanapradhan.github.io/README.md

 ## Profile Summary
+Assistant Professor, CSE, International Institute of Information Technology Bangalore.
+Currently teaching OOP -- C++ Programming course (Fall Semester, 2025).

-Postdoctoral researcher at the Database Systems Lab, CDS, IIsc.
+Was a Postdoctoral researcher at the Database Systems Lab, CDS, IIsc.

 Ph.D. from IIT Bombay with formal models (Petri net) in focus.
 Equally skilled in hands-on coding from six years of extensive industry experience on building various distributed systems in data-management domain.
 My research interests broadly lie in the area of query processing and optimization aspects of data management systems.
 I am also experienced and equally interested in concurrent programming models, model driven engineering, architectural refactoring, and formulating distributed algorithms.
 Further, I always look forward to work out theoretically elegant solutions for practical problems, thus, materializing fundamentals into systems research.